MarcoHengstenberg/dotfiles/README.md

 ## Changelog

+**Update (28.09.2019):** "Hell it's about time!"
+Finally came around to update my dotfiles ever so slightly again.
+Sublime Text 3 settings changed and installed packages being added.
+Remove the CSSLint config as I totally am not using that anymore – psh.
+The `.bash_profile` has been cleaned up and altered a little.
+Few additions been made too.

+By the way **"Fira Code Retina"** is so worth a try people!
+I love it to bits.

 **Update (29.09.2016):** As I altered a few settings in my Sublime Text preferences and chose a completely new color theme… well, here you go.
 An update to show you how I like my editor to look and feel.
 More details in the comments: [go to the settings file](https://github.com/MarcoHengstenberg/dotfiles/blob/master/sublime-text-2/Preferences.sublime-settings)

 **Update:** Now that I upgraded (finally) to El Capitan and all is running smoothly, here's the updated `.bash_profile` for that system.
 Not much changed, you'll see.
 I sense a few additions in terms of aliases though and I might add `open "https://slack.com/";` to the *meh* task, as we're slowly but surely moving away from Skype as our main chat-app at the office.